pairingwg/bls_standard/draft-boneh-bls-signature.md

 - GT - order r subgroup of the multiplicative group over a field

-- We require an efficient pairing e : (G1, G2) -> GT that is
+- We require an efficient pairing: (G1, G2) -> GT that is
   bilinear and non-degenerate.

 - Elliptic curve operations in E1 and E2 are written in additive notation, with P+Q